Core Indicators Library

 - Choose from a comprehensive menu of standardised indicators

-- Select indicators outcome-by-outcome based on thematic relevance
+- Select indicators outcome-by-outcome and and output-by-output based on thematic relevance

 - Combine with programme-specific indicators as needed